lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 The real world is seemingly made of objects for the most part, so we can understand how **appealing** Object Oriented Programming must have been when it introduced the object as the basic element of a new programming paradigm back in the late fifties.

-But just as Vladik points out, model design has largely transitioned away from describing stuff to composing with smaller abstractions that have little-to-no resemblance to the things they represent and yet still get the job done, but if we're no longer describing stuff, it may be time to revisit the appeal of a programming paradigm that's clearly meant to describe stuff, first and foremost.
+Model design has largely transitioned away from describing stuff to composing with smaller abstractions that have little-to-no resemblance to the things they represent and yet still get the job done, but if we're no longer describing stuff, it may be time to revisit the appeal of a programming paradigm that's clearly meant to describe stuff, first and foremost.

 ## A surprisingly simple distinction